A. General Notes

 Road resolutions/ordinances/petitions are indexed and recorded in a Road Docket.

-a.
-A certified copy of it may be requested at the time of filing and should be provided an
+- A certified copy of it may be requested at the time of filing and should be provided an appropriate fee collected.

 Exceptions/objections and any subsequent documents that may be filed shall be docketed to the same court number as the original filing.

-a.
-If no exceptions/objections are filed the clerk may be requested to provide a certificate
+- If no exceptions/objections are filed the clerk may be requested to provide a certificate stating the same.

-The Clerk of Courts accepts Miscellaneous Docket filings of annual financial audits for York City, and York County boroughs and townships.
-York County school district audits are filed with the Prothonotary’s office.
+The Clerk of Courts accepts Miscellaneous Docket filings of annual financial audits as required by law for York County boroughs and townships.
+York County school district audits are filed with the Prothonotary's office.